The logical place to make a change is at the source. The nature of this source depends on how the component was placed:

 All instance of the placed component footprint(s), in all open PCB documents, will be updated, regardless of parent project.
 Essentially, if a placed component footprint has the same name as that of the library component, it will be updated.

 After updating the placed schematic components, schematic library components, or PCB Footprints, you will of course want to verify that the update proceeded as planned.
 The following sections look at how you can quickly check that parameters, model links, and graphical attributes have updated successfully.

-You can check that the parameters have been updated correctly either by running the Parameter Manager (Tools » Parameter Manager) or by interrogating the parameters for a component in its associated properties dialog, or in the relevant inspector-based panel for the editor you are in (SCH Inspector or SCHLIB Inspector).
+You can check that the parameters have been updated correctly either by running the Parameter Manager (Tools » Parameter Manager ), or by interrogating the parameters for a component either in its associated properties dialog, or in the relevant inspector-based panel for the editor you are in (SCH Inspector or SCHLIB Inspector).

-Updates to model links for a component can be verified from the Models region of the associated Properties panel.
+Updates to model links for a component can be verified from the Models region of the associated Component Properties dialog.